yudhisteer/Augmented-Reality-and-IoT-for-Machines-Monitoring/README.md

 We then create 2 buttons for the Humidity and Temperature Values and with their placeholders for the values.

 ![image](https://user-images.githubusercontent.com/59663734/139117578-296aafb5-ad4b-41f1-bc83-f11e468b2b59.png)

+### 6. Create function to display real-time values from sensor

 We then write the code in the same BluetoothManager script to update the values for the two variables: